MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 There are two different scenarios that Azure Policy delivers for managing your AKS clusters:

 * Preventing or restricting deployment of AKS clusters in a resource group or subscription by evaluating your organizations standards.
-For example, follow a naming convention, specify a tag, etc.
+For example, follow a naming convention, specify a tag, and so on.
 * Secure your AKS cluster through Azure Policy for Kubernetes.

 When setting policies, apply them based on the requirements of the workload.
 Consider these factors: